dancer1325/ktlint/documentation/snapshot/docs/install/snapshot-build.md

 ### Kotlin development version snapshot

-Additionally, the project publishes snapshots build against the latest kotlin development version.
-To use them, change the version of ktlint to `<latest-version>-kotlin-dev-SNAPSHOT`.
+Additionally, the project publishes snapshots build against the latest kotlin development version
+* To use them, change the version of ktlint to `<latest-version>-kotlin-dev-SNAPSHOT`.